MISSION: QUALITY EDUCATION

 Reshma Patel, Executive Director

 Reshma Patel has a deep interest in improving the access to and quality of education for underserved communities in developing nations.
 She brings a wealth of experience from both the for-profit and non-profit sectors to her role at Impact Network.
 Prior to joining Impact Network, Reshma Patel worked at MDRC, a non-profit, non-partisan social policy research firm, dedicated to finding solutions to improve the lives of low-income communities.
 In this role, she served as the project and data manager for a $30 million multi-college evaluation of performance-based scholarships in postsecondary institutions, and the project director for a study of a large microfinance program serving low-income women in New York City.
 Prior to MDRC, she was a pension risk analyst at Morgan Stanley, and an actuarial associate at Towers Perrin.
 In addition, she has worked abroad on multiple occasions, concentrating her time and efforts in South Africa and various villages within Gujarat, India.
 Reshma has a Bachelor of Math from the University of Waterloo and she is a Fellow of the Society of Actuaries.

 Dan Sutera, Co-Founder and President

 Dan has a passion for delivering technology solutions to the developing world and digging in to figure out how to make them work and make them sustainable.
 Prior to founding Impact Network, he helped to found several internet companies including ShareFile and Yext, both of which made the Inc 500 list as some of the fastest growing companies in the US.
 He graduated summa cum laude from both Duke University and NYU, where he received a Masters in International Development, writing a thesis on e-learning in rural Africa.
-He combines his practical entrepreneurial background with deep knowledge of rural development issues to forge solutions for education and poverty in rural Africa.
+He combines his practical entrepreneurial background with deep knowledge of development issues to forge solutions for education and poverty in rural Africa.

 Robert Carraro, Senior Development Advisor